sjml/dotfiles/README.md

-My dotfiles, to get a computer running the way I like it.
+My dotfiles, to get a Mac or Linux computer running the way I like it.
 Customized zsh prompt and all. :)

+## Installation
 To get the whole repo:
 ```shell-script
 git clone --recursive https://github.com/sjml/dotfiles ~/.dotfiles